SCIInstitute/ShapeWorks/README.md

 The higher the mode, the less variance with the standard deviations.
 Usually the first two modes contain the most variance between shapes.
 <br/><br/>
+*Log Scale vs. Linear Scale* The bar graph can be plotted in either log or linear scaling.
+The graph shows the eigen values in decreasing values to depict statistical relevancy.
+<br/><br/>
 *Regression* This option is not yet available.

 <h3>Rendering Window</h3>